What are Lagoon Water Fleas?

 Lagoon Daphnia are Picky Eaters

 According to Modeling Daphnia Populations in Wastewater Stabilization Ponds in Minnesota, by Charles Joseph Hathaway and Heinz G. Stefan, Daphnia eat algae, but not all types.
-Some algal particles, such as those of blue-green or filamentous algae, are too large to fit into their mouths.
-They focus on unicellular algae, bacteria, and protozoa, and during the winter, they also consume a little sludge.
-Because blue-green algae and green algae compete, predation of green algae by Daphnia can help to give harmful blue-green algae a foothold in the lagoon.
-(For more on lagoon blue-green algae, read our blog on harmful algal blooms.)
+Some particles, such as those of blue-green or filamentous algae, are too large to fit into their mouths.
+They focus on unicellular algae, bacteria, and protozoa, and during the winter, they also consume sludge.
+Because blue-green and green algae compete, predation of green algae by Daphnia can give blue-green algae a foothold.
+(For more on blue-green algae, read our blog on harmful algal blooms.)

 Warming temperatures jump start Daphnia’s metabolism as algae bloom in the spring.
 As Daphnia rapidly reproduce in response to the availability of algae, they help to remove TSS and cloudiness and turbidity from the lagoon.